GonzalezLab/MCHelper/README.md

 <a name="testing"/>
 To test MCHelper, we provide some example inputs and also the expected results (located at Test_dir/) to allow you to compare with your own outputs.
 To check MCHelper is running properly, you can do:

-First, activate the anaconda enviroment:
+First, activate the anaconda enviroment, if it isn't activated yet:
 ```
 conda activate MCHelper
 ```